Getting Started with EasyContent

 - Briefs - a page of "to do" items, upcoming tasks, or ideas that can be turned into content items.
 A brief becomes a content item when it's assigned to or claimed by a user.
 Users responsible for the first workflow stage can claim a brief.

-Creating roles and permissions
+Creating Roles and Permissions

 - Writer (writes the content)